Frequently Asked Questions

 I AM REAPPLYING TO THE PROGRAM.
 CAN I REUSE ANY OF MY ADMISSION DOCUMENTS FROM LAST YEAR?

 If you are reapplying to the program, transcripts and reference letters can be reused only if you applied last year.
 If you choose to reuse documents, all applicants must ensure that SCSD has the most up-to-date version of all transcripts.
 If you have completed any additional courses at any of your institutions, you should re-submit new copies of official transcripts.
-To request that specific documents are reused, applicants must include a cover letter along with their application to SCSD that states (a) which transcripts from which institution(s), (b) the full name of each referee, and (c) your GRE Score Report (unless you are re-taking the GRE General Test).
+To request that specific documents are reused, applicants must include a cover letter along with their application to SCSD that states (a) which transcripts from which institution(s) and (b) the full name of each referee.

 MY MOST RECENT TRANSCRIPTS DO NOT INCLUDE MY GRADES FROM THE CURRENT SEMESTER.
 THE FINAL FALL GRADES WILL BE POSTED AFTER (OR NEAR) THE APPLICATION DEADLINE.
 WHAT SHOULD I DO?